904243852/Cube/README.md

     }
     ```

-- A simple example of using console.
+- Using console.
     ```typescript
     // ...
     console.error("this is a error message")
     ```

-- A simple example of using error.
+- Using error.
     ```typescript
     // ...
     throw new Error("error message")